Ford, Jaguar slash thousands of jobs across Europe

-FRANKFURT (Reuters) - Ford and Jaguar Land Rover unveiled sweeping job cuts across Europe on Thursday as carmakers struggle with a slump in demand for diesel vehicles, tougher emissions rules and a global economic slowdown led by China.
+FRANKFURT (Reuters) - Ford (F.N) and Jaguar Land Rover unveiled sweeping job cuts across Europe on Thursday as carmakers struggle with a slump in demand for diesel vehicles, tougher emissions rules and a global economic slowdown led by China.

-Tata-owned JLR, based in central England, said it will cut 4,500 out of 42,500 jobs, while Ford said it will slash “thousands” of jobs as part of an overhaul that could result in plant closures and the discontinuation of some models.
+Tata-owned JLR TMAO.NS, based in central England, said it will cut 4,500 out of 42,500 jobs, while Ford (F.N) said it will slash “thousands” of jobs as part of an overhaul that could result in plant closures and the discontinuation of some models.

 A trade war between China and the United States combined with Britain’s pending exit from the European Union has fragmented once global markets, forcing carmakers to reassess the profitability of individual models and locations.